min2ha/ukwa-site/content/target/32420/index.en.md

   "start_date": "2015-11-11T09:00:00Z"
 }

-# British Association of Paediatricians in Audiology (BAPA)

 The British Association of Paediatricians in Audiology (BAPA) was inaugurated in 2007 as an association of paediatricians practising audio-vestibular medicine.